Your membership has expired

 2020 Model Redesign Year

 The PHEV's ride is steady and composed.
 Handling is quite agile.
-The cabin is reasonably quiet whether on electric or gas.
+The cabin is reasonably quiet, whether on electric or gas.
 2023 brings a 13.2-inch infotainment screen with touch-based climate controls.
-The front seats are decently comfortable but a limited range of motion compromises the driving position for some.
+The front seats are decently comfortable, but a limited range of motion compromises the driving position for some.
 The rear seat is quite roomy when set to the rearmost position.
+2026 will be the last year of production for the Escape plug-in hybrid.

 Shop Local Inventory